 One of the challenges for expat parents can be how to provide support for children receiving education in a foreign language.
 This is the case for many parents of children at schools in Belgium, a country that performs well in education even though it has a large number of students from foreign-speaking families at its Dutch, French and English-speaking schools.

-Belinda Yates and Orla McLoughlin, heads of the International School of Flanders branches in Waterloo and Tervuren, offer some homework tips and explain how foreign-speaking parents can still help their children with school-work.
+Expatica, offers some homework tips and explains how foreign-speaking parents can still help their children with school-work.

 Help your child with preparing their homework routine